lior099/graph-measures/README.md

 ## How to use accelerated features?
 The accelerated feature calculation option requires some prior work, since its files are C++ files which require making.
-The complete manual can be found [here](features_algorithms/accelerated_graph_features/Cache%20Accelerated%20Graph%20Features%20Manual.pdf).
+The complete manual can be found [here](features_algorithms/accelerated_graph_features/manual).

-In short, for the GPU accelerated version using conda:
+In short, for the GPU accelerated version using existing anaconda 3:
+* In case of problems with pickle files (e.g. inability to download), one can use the following [file](features_algorithms/motif_variations/rewrite_variations.py) to recreate the motif variation pickle files.
-1. Move into the path "features_algorithms/accelerated_graph_features/src".
+1. Move into the path _features_algorithms/accelerated_graph_features/src_.
 2. Create the conda environment required in which the work will be done: _"conda env create -f env.yml"_
 3. Activate the new environment: _"conda activate boost"_. \
 Then, make the files required for accelerated graph measures including motifs on GPU: \